Margam Castle: Architecture

 John Newman, in his Glamorgan volume in the Buildings of Wales series published in 1995, writes that "Margam has an accumulation of architecture and sculpture unparalleled in Wales".
 The centrepiece of the estate is the castle.
-Thomas Hooper designed it in the Tudor Revival style, following examples at Ashridge in Hertfordshire and Dalmeny in Scotland.
+Thomas Hopper designed it in the Tudor Revival style, following examples at Ashridge in Hertfordshire and Dalmeny in Scotland.
 The scale was vast, the cost was £50,000 and the build quality was such as "could only be afforded by the super-rich".

 A lidar view of Mynydd-y-Castell and Margam Castle.

 The castle is of two-storeys, constructed in finely-cut ashlar from a quarry at nearby Pyle.
 Entry is through an elaborate porch, and the house is crowned by a prospect tower modelled on that at Melbury.
 The design is highly asymmetrical with irregular gables, turrets, parapets, bay, lancet and oriel windows, groups of chimney stacks and a great deal of heraldic decoration.

 Margam Castle is a Grade I listed building.
 Its service courtyard is listed Grade II*, as are the terrace walls and screen, while the steps in the terraced garden are listed Grade II.